GogiPuttar/adityanairswebsite.github.io/_posts/2021-11-30-SelfDrivingCar.md

 <figcaption><em>Fig. 3: The motion the robot follows to turn towards the waypoint, while also being on the line joining the next and previous waypoints.</em></figcaption>
 </figure>

-## Localization with Extended Kalman Filter:
+## Localization with Kalman Filter:
 Our code allows us the capability of simply entering the waypoints in a list resulting in the robot traveling to each one of these waypoints in that order.
 In order to do this, the robot must be able to travel to any given point, know that it has reached its destination and then begin traveling to the next point.
 Localization can be done using the wheel odometry values as well as acceleration readings.